Depart from the U.S.

 the important role of watching and defending the territory.
 We pass tidy

-hamlets of wooden houses, high steeples, well-manicured gardens and cattle
+hamlets of wooden houses, high steeples, well-manicured gardens and cattle pens.

-yourself at our hotel spa.
+our hotel spa.
 An optional

 easy-to-moderate loop is also offered if you feel energetic and wish to ride